Pappy Boyington: Death

 A heavy smoker throughout his adult life, Boyington died of lung cancer on January 11, 1988, at age 75, in Fresno, California.
 Boyington is buried at Arlington National Cemetery.
 His January 15 interment included full military honors accorded to a Medal of Honor recipient, including a missing man fly-by conducted by the F-4 Phantom IIs of VMFA-321 "Hells Angels" of the Marine Air Reserve Training Detachment based at the Naval Air Facility located on Andrews Air Force Base.
 Before his flight from Fresno, VMA-214 (the current incarnation of the Black Sheep Squadron) did a flyby.
 They intended to perform a missing man formation, but one of the four aircraft suffered a mechanical problem.
 After the burial service for Boyington, one of his friends, Fred Losch, looked down at the headstone next to which he was standing, that of boxing legend Joe Louis, and remarked that "Ol' Pappy wouldn't have to go far to find a good fight."

-Military awards

-Boyington's military decorations and awards include: